kbss-cvut/jopa-examples/jsonld/README.md

 ### Features

 * Spring boot application with REST services,
-* Publishing data in JSON-LD,
+* Publishing data in JSON-LD with context,
 * Consuming data in JSON-LD,
 * REST API supporting both JSON and JSON-LD.